vsm/vsm-autocomplete/README.md

     These would get shown as separate autocomplete-items (same term, different IDs).
 (Think e.g. of gene names).
   - there can be "fixed terms".
-These are 'preferred matches' that result in matching items that appear on top of the selection-panel.
+These are 'preferred matches' that result in matching items that appear on top of the selection-panel (also for an empty search string).
   - terms can include any special character (like '&beta;-carotene').
   - terms can have some HTML-styling.
 E.g. italic style for human gene names, or parts in superscript for charged ions